frkatona/ObsidianSync/Lab/MURI.md

 ### 6/25 Notes
 - Rob opening notes
-	- on-site is on (?) get to program manager 24th of July, so we need abstracts from everyone who is presenting for the posters everyone else is presenting
+	- on-site is on August 7th, get to program manager 24th of July, so we need abstracts from everyone who is presenting for the posters everyone else is presenting
 - Ben S.
 	- MS signals show propane and butane ion currents raised around 200 C
 	- Rob - Check out broader source of papers on hydrogen release to get ideas for how to measure it better (H2 release as novel mechanism to precede ceramic transformation, particularly with photothermal)